stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (jbettonville-stat6250): If the \_ERROR\_ variable resets after each iteration of the DATA step, what is the purpose of including it?
 - *Answer* (jbettonville-stat6250): One example might be for the purpose of debugging SAS code with a PUT statement that outputs the record number given by \_N\_ along with the \_ERROR\_ variable so that it can be determined if SAS received an error on a given record.
 - *Question* (shatcher4-stat6250): Why would the automatic variable _ERROR_ reset to zero?
+- *Answer* (sbagdi-stat6250): Because, if there's no errors at all, it should display 0.
 - Question (tchan49-stat6250):When would the value of the sutomatic variable _ERROR_ larger than one?
 - Question(dfei-stat6250): How to know What is the value of the automatic variable _ERROR_?
 - *Question* (aamiri2-stat6250): What is the value of the automatic variable _ ERROR_ when there is more than one error?